Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 Users turn to stablecoins for a specific reason, and that’s their price stability.
 Although decentralized (not fiat-backed) stablecoins have had a difficult time maintaining their peg in the past, there’s a novel solution to this problem that is inarguably capital efficient, the Peg Stability Module (PSM).

-When Hubble launches our PSM, users will be able to swap USDH 1:1 with other decentralized stablecoins, starting with UST*.
-This is a huge win, as USDH will have a battle-tested mechanism for maintaining its peg, and users can realize profits from something as simple as moving in and out of USDH with total capital efficiency.
+With the Hubble PSM, users can swap USDH 1:1 with other stablecoins, starting with USDC.
+USDH has a battle-tested mechanism for maintaining its peg, and users can participate in risk-free arbitrage from moving in and out of USDH with optimized capital efficiency.

-If USDH trades above peg, which it is more prone to do, users can mint one expensive USDH with one UST and then swap that newly minted USDH for another token and profit.
+If USDH trades above peg, users can mint one USDH at a premium with one USDC and then swap that newly minted USDH for another token.
 Conversely, when USDH trades below peg, users can redeem their below $1 USDH for stablecoins held in the PSM.

 Adding Leverage to the Question of Capital Efficiency